SLShimizu/SLShimizu/README.md

 - 👋 Hi, I’m Sarah!
 - 🌱 I’m currently continuing to improve my machine learning skills and looking for more python projects.
-I just finished a 10 week Data Analytics Bootcamp at Le Wagon, Lisbon
 - 📄 I spent 7 years working on jet engine control systems as software/system verification and then service engineer/after market support.
 I then decided to take a leap and quit my job to become a digital nomad and finally learn a skill I’ve thought I should learn for years, python!
 - ⚡ I’m interested in traveling, rock climbing, volleyball, kitesurfing, food, and learning new skills.
-I’ve been to 44 countries, and excited to continue a slow pace of travel with a digital nomad lifestyle.
+I’ve been to 47 countries, and excited to continue a slow pace of travel with a digital nomad lifestyle.
 - 🏠 I’m originally from Chicago, IL USA.
 I went to university at UIUC.
 Lived in Indianapolis, IN for 3 years, before moving to Berlin, Germany for 4 years.
 - 📫 How to reach me: Instagram: maybe_around_the_world